UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Bobby_Hersom.md

 data read.
-So we left it running when we went to work, and we said to the night watchman, “If you’re passing the lab, if anything looks wrong—this is how it’s supposed to go, and the printing, and that—if anything looks wrong, just push that on/off switch.”
+So we left it running when we went to work, and we said to the night watchman, “If you’re passing the lab, if anything looks wrong—this is how it’s supposed to go, and the printing, and that—if anything looks wrong, just push that onoff switch.”
 Well, one morning we came in and looked at the results: “Oh, that’s funny.
 Something’s gone wrong, but now they’re all right again\!”
 So when we saw the night watchman, we said, “Did anything happen?
 Was it all right?”
 And he said,